High Net-Worth Divorce in Pennsylvania

 Experienced Pittsburgh Divorce Attorney

-When it comes to a high net-worth divorce, many complex issues are involved.
-A couple facing a high net-worth divorce can face complex matters that involve a family business, real estate, professional practices, stock options, retirement accounts, and more.
-The process is all the more difficult if a divorcing couple has not made a pre-nuptial or post-nuptial agreement.
-This is why such an agreement, if properly made, is invaluable.
+High net-worth divorce cases can involve many complex issues that are not present in a more modest marital estate. .
+A couple facing a high net-worth divorce may need to sort out a family business, commercial real estate, professional practices, stock options, retirement accounts, tax consequences and more.
+The process can be made much easier by means of a a pre-nuptial or post-nuptial agreement.
+This is why such agreements, if properly drafted, are invaluable.

 Pre-nuptial or Post-Nuptial Agreements